jmotto/README-Generator/output/README.md

  # README Generator

   ## Description
-  Create a detailed README file for your project.
+  Create a detailed README.md for your project.

   ## Table of Contents
   * [Installation](#installation)